Updated April 9, 2019

 AWS offers Application Load Balancer for content-based routing and SSL offloading, and Network Load balancer for high-throughput, low latency, Layer 4 connections.
 See the AWS comparison page for Elastic Load Balancing for a detailed feature comparison.

-GCP load balancing
+Google Cloud load balancing

 Like ELB, Compute Engine load balancers direct traffic to backend